alonsotersiano/Inmet-webProject/README.md

 ## Project setup
 ```
-1-Go to meteo folder and execute the command below:
+1-Go to project folder and execute the command below:
 npm install
 ```